10 Ways to Focus on What You Can Control

 9. When you go to Bed

-If you haven’t got to get up at 6 o’clock in the morning to start a long commute, the temptation may be to stay up late watching Netflix, however, again this is the time to get more sleep to try to boost your immune system.
+If you haven’t got to get up at 6 o’clock in the morning to start a long commute, the temptation may be to stay up late watching Netflix, however, getting more sleep helps you to feel more positive.

 10. Talk to Someone

-Make sure you have contacted your support network and given them your emergency contacts, in case of illness.
+Make sure you have a strong support network you know you can call on if you just need to talk.
 Having someone to discuss problems with is proven to improve stress levels and assist in seeing the wood for the trees when someone is feeling overwhelmed.
-If you live alone or are self-isolating, ask a friend or neighbour to check in with you once or twice a day virtually.
 If you feel the issues are too complex for a friend to help out with, then contact the online support networks.